 The good news for Drupal Commerce merchants is that it is one of the safest, most secure platforms for ecommerce.
 Each major version of Drupal receives security updates that account for issues like injection, cross-site scripting (XSS), and cross-site request forgeries.
-Open-source software gives advantage to developers who can install any security modules that a merchant might need.
+Open-source software presents an advantage to developers who can install any security module and modify the code.
 A developer should be extremely careful with the code, though: about 42% of Drupal security vulnerabilities account for XSS issues and 14% are code execution problems.

 Magento has significantly improved its security patches in the past years.
-It’s true that Magento 1 was vulnerable to DDoS attacks and had issues protecting customers data.
+It’s true that Magento 1 was vulnerable to DDoS attacks and had issues protecting customers’ data.
 However, Magento 2 has implemented many security measures, including strengthened hashing algorithms in password management or improved prevention of XSS attacks, among other built-in security features.
-Magento also releases regular security patch updates, which instill trust in merchants and ensure their website is vulnerable.
+Magento also releases regular security patches to address Magento website vulnerabilities.

 Magento offers a scalable and secure infrastructure as well.
 It allows adding up to 250,000 products to a catalog, using multiple statistical and reporting tools at the same time, and cache full pages without sacrificing website performance.
 Magento 2 also prevents you from dealing with endless tables and databases which grow along with your online store.
 You can surely dream big with Magento and not worry about your business scaling up and down.